 Continuing degree-seeking students (2nd and higher years of study) also have to follow a specific deadline for their electronic enrolment for a further year of study.
-A minimum number of credits that each student has to meet per academic year is 45 ECTS.
 The procedure is as follows.
-Before the winter semester begins, continuing degree-seeking students have to apply for the check of their study requirements fulfilment via the SIS.
+Before the Winter Semester begins, continuing degree-seeking students have to apply for the check of their study requirements fulfilment via SIS.
 They will be reminded about this in advance via email and receive instructions on how to apply for the check.
 Based on this request and provided that their study requirements for the preceding academic year are fulfilled, their registration is completed by the International Office and students can successfully continue studying.
 If the students ignore the obligation to apply for the check even after a reminder, the International Office will be forced to begin the termination of their studies.